tiepdotme/website.source/blockchain.md

 Solutions for companies to approach commerce, trading, transparency, security, identification, supply chain, auditing systems powered by blockchain and smart contracts.
 We focus mainly on the Blockchain and smart contracts; offering the following as our key bread & butter services:

 * Strategic architecting and consulting
+* Rapid prototype design and development
 * Innovation workshops: research, education and training
-* Rapid prototype design and development
-* Enjoy real-time payments, zero fees, and simple global treasury management.
 * Supply Chain Financing Platform - approved payables financing
+* Real-time payments, zero fees, and simple global treasury management.
 * Receivables Marketplace - multi-lender global receivables marketplace